 Even when compared to ancient China, the current system has many differences.
-Li (2023)pointed out that the dual-head system in ancient China was effective in reducing rebellions, using officials such as Tongpan (assistant prefecture mayor specialize in justice) and Tongzhi (vice prefecture mayor) as examples.
-In ancient times, the gap between the Prefect and Tongzhi was much larger than the gap between the secretary and the mayor today.
-More importantly, the possibility of Tongzhi being promoted to Prefect was very limited, and even if promoted, it was more likely to be a transfer to a different place rather than taking over as the Prefect in the same jurisdiction.
+Li Jiawei (2023) pointed out that the dual-head system in ancient China was effective in reducing rebellions, using officials such as Tongpan (vice/assistant prefecture mayor specialize in justice) and Tongzhi (vice prefecture mayor) as examples.
+Tongpan and Tongzhi both served as vice Prefect (prefecture mayor), but in ancient times, the gap between the Prefect and Tongzhi was much larger than the gap between the secretary and the mayor today.
+More importantly, the possibility of Tongzhi being promoted to Prefect was very small, and even if promoted, it was more likely to be a transfer to a different place rather than taking over as the Prefect in the same jurisdiction.
 In fact, in the closest example to modern times, the Qing Dynasty, the promotion path for local officials was County Magistrate, Prefectural Magistrate (mayor of vice-prefecture level administrative district), and then Prefect, in that order.
 It did not require passing through the positions of vice Prefect or Assistant Prefect at the prefecture level, which is quite different from the present.
 Furthermore, in the Qing Dynasty, the appointment of Prefect or higher civil officials was centralized in the Ministry of Personnel and need permit from Emperor.
 The majority of Prefects were appointed from officials who had previously served in the central government and frequently transferred across provinces, which is also very different from the modern era.
-Today in China, almost half of the secretaries are promoted from mayors of the same city and very limited of prefecture secretaries or mayors are from outside of province.
+Today in China, half of the mayors are likely to take over as the secretary of the same city and very limited of prefecture secretaries or mayors are from outside of province.

 In summary, the dual-head system implemented in China today has two characteristics that are not present in ancient China or contemporary other countries.
 First, the treatment of the two heads is extremely balanced, from administrative level to political treatment to salary treatment, all very similar.
-Second, the promotion path is very special, secretaries likely to be succeeded by mayors after leaving office.
+Second, the promotion path is very special, with a highranking official among the two heads likely to be succeeded by a lower-ranking official after leaving office.
 From a political perspective, this arrangement cleverly avoids one-person rule, and from an economic perspective, it allows the secretary and the mayor to balance long-term development with immediate interests from promotion.
 In this article, we attempt to explain China's economic data based on this unique setup.
-Ultimately, this also helps us understand why higher-level authorities are able incentivizes officials to promote economic development by rewarding those who excel in economic performance.
+Ultimately, this also helps us understand why superior governments are able incentivizes officials to promote economic development by rewarding those who excel in economic performance.